 Students who cannot complete graduation requirements because of personal hardship or disability may request a postponement for one year with approval of the School of Social Work.
-Hardship postponements may be extended for one additional year.
-At the end of the postponement period, the student must return and complete his/her education or repay the stipend.
+At the end of the approved postponement period, the student must return and complete his/her education or repay the stipend.
 Waivers of repayment may be made in the case of permanent disability or death.

 TERMS OF FINANCIAL REPAYMENT

-Interest rate of 6%, collection costs, and repayment periods will be negotiated with the Loans and Receivable Departments of the University in all repayment situations.
+Interest rate of 6%, collection costs, and repayment periods will be negotiated with the School of Social Work and the Loans and Receivable Departments of the University in all repayment situations.
 Any money recouped from students will be forwarded to CalSWEC and deducted from future charges to the State and Federal governments.